pyReef-model/pyReefCore/README.md

     <img width=600 src="http://sydney.edu.au/science/geosciences/images/core.jpg" alt="OTR core from the Geocoastal Group - USyD" title="OTR core from the Geocoastal Group - USyD"</img>
 </div>

 Example of a core sample, including a well-preserved Faviidae coral recovered from 16 m depth.
-The red arrows are drawn on to indicate upwards recovery direction from One Tree Reef (Geocoastal Research Group - The UNiversity of Sydney).
+The red arrows are drawn on to indicate upwards recovery direction from One Tree Reef (Geocoastal Research Group - The University of Sydney).

 Two case studies are shipped with the code and can form the basis for defining your own model.